Emergency fighter: Adaptation of existing aircraft

 The advantage of adapting existing aircraft was that the emergency fighter could be produced quickly.
 A variety of aircraft types were used: the Bristol Blenheim light bomber lacked performance in its intended role as a heavy day fighter, but found a useful niche as a strike fighter in Coastal Command and as a night fighter, pioneering the use of airborne intercept radar; the Soviet Ilyushin Il-2 was occasionally used to escort other Sturmoviks on ground attack missions; and 26 British Miles Masters were produced, but never used, as the M.24 Master fighter with a single seat and six wing guns.

 Modern attack aircraft are usually equipped to carry short-range air-to-air missiles for self-defense; some airforces because of inventory shortages will task their attack aircraft with a secondary air-to-air role, for example as with the Portuguese A-7 Corsair II squadrons.
 During the late 1980s and early 1990s the United Kingdom planned to use their BAe Hawk trainer aircraft as point-defence fighters.

 New designs

 Very few new emergency fighter designs progressed beyond the prototype stage.
 Of those that did, the Commonwealth Boomerang was probably the most successful, but even then it was most effectively used in the ground support role.
 The Heinkel He 162 entered mass production and even squadron service, shooting down some opponents, but its effectiveness was limited by a dire shortage of fuel in the collapsing Reich.

 Other designs which did not enter service included the British Miles M.20, which had a similar performance to the contemporary Hawker Hurricane; and the American Bell XP-77.

+Impact

+Very few emergency fighters entered service, and of those that did, even fewer types achieved effectiveness in operations.
+Reasons for these failures include: